 General Electric is the 7th most powerful brand in the world.
 With a market cap of 261.2 Billion, GE is ranked 14th on the Forbes list of biggest public companies.
 The GE logo is remarkably unique.

 In 2005, GE had their logo slightly redesigned the logo to reflect the brand's attributes of trustworthiness, leadership, dependability, innovation, approachability, and adaptation.

-Famed designer Wolff Olins created the new mark.
+Wolff Olins, one of the most renowned logo designers on the market created the new mark.
 Olins helped GE simplify their 3,500 businesses into 11 market-orientated headings.

-Two simple letters flow together inside a broader swirly blue mark that bend in at each navigational direction as if they are on a compass.
+Two simple letters flow together inside a broader swirly blue mark that bends in at each navigational direction as if they are on a compass.

 The typeface used is called GE Inspira which is trademarked by the company.